-Another recommended reference that may help with style is The Elements of C++ Style, by Misfeldt, et al, Cambridge University Press.
+Another recommended reference that may help with style issues is The Elements of C++ Style, Misfeldt, et. al., Cambridge University Press.
+Although this is a C++ book, much of the stylistic guidelines described in this book apply equally well to Java and some other programming languages.